ooni/ooni.org/content/about/glossary.md

 To obtain the IP address of a website, you need to ask a DNS resolver for it (since it manages a database of IP addresses that correspond to domains).

-DNS tampering happens when instead of receiving the actual IP address for the website you want to visit, you instead receive the wrong IP address and as a result, you are unable to access the intended website.
+DNS tampering occurs when, upon performing a DNS Lookup for a website, a wrong IP address is being returned, preventing you from visiting the requested website.

 DNS tampering can happen in various ways, including: